-Another aspect of rs-FC for effective use in clinical applications is its utility in predicting individual-level demographics and phenotypes (Finn & Rosenberg, 2021).
-In our study, the prediction accuracies (Pearson's r) between 0.286 and 0.119 (Figure 2) were in line with previously reported ranges for whole-brain rs-FC-based predictions (He et al., 2020; Sasse et al., 2023).
-The similarity observed in individual specificity between voxel- and region-level denoising when using Mean aggregation was also observed for the prediction accuracies across all targets.
-Thus, the predictive utility of rs-FC did not change irrespective of voxel- or region-level denoising.
-Nevertheless, voxel-level denoising is widely used in brain and behavioural studies as the common toolboxes SPM, FSL, CONN use it as their default.
+Another aspect of rs-FC for effective use in clinical applications is its utility in predicting individual-level demographics and phenotypes (Finn and Rosenberg 2021).
+In our study, the prediction accuracies (Pearson's r) between 0.286 and 0.119 (Figure 2) were in line with previously reported ranges for whole-brain rs-FC-based predictions (He et al. 2020; Sasse et al. 2023).
+The similarity observed in individual specificity between voxel-level and region-level denoising when using Mean aggregation was also observed for the prediction accuracies across all targets.
+Thus, the predictive utility of rs-FC did not change irrespective of voxellevel or region-level denoising.
+Nevertheless, voxel-level denoising is widely used in brain and behavioral studies as common toolboxes (SPM (Friston et al. 2007), FSL (Jenkinson et al. 2012), and CONN (Whitfield-Gabrieli and Nieto-Castanon 2012)) use it as their default.
 However, due to the mathematical equality, there seems to be no obvious reason to choose one or the other in terms of prediction performance.

-The differences observed in the EV aggregation were present only in the targets fluid intelligence and reading ability.
-The rs-FC that is optimal for individual specificity is not necessarily optimal for prediction accuracy because different aspects of the signal might contribute to these different goals (Finn & Constable, 2016; Noble et al., 2019).
-Similar or slightly lower prediction accuracies were obtained for EV-aggregated rs-FC denoised at the voxel-level.
+The differences observed in the EV aggregation were present only in the targets fluid intelligence and reading.
+The rs-FC that is optimal for individual specificity is not necessarily optimal for prediction accuracy because different aspects of the signal might contribute to these different goals (Finn and Constable 2016; Noble et al. 2019).
+Similar or slightly lower prediction accuracies were obtained for EV-aggregated rs-FC denoised at the voxel level.
 This suggests that EV-aggregated rs-FC does not offer an advantage in prediction analysis.
 Thus, the potentially interesting ability to capture session-specific details by EV aggregation did not uncover patterns that would lead to better predictions of the behavioral targets or age.

 Of the four targets, only fluid intelligence was affected by the parcellation granularity.
-Previous studies have demonstrated that the frontal-parietal network is a driving factor for individual specificity as well as fluid intelligence (Amico & Goñi, 2018; Finn et al., 2015).
-Our results suggest that this alignment between individual specificity and predictability is only meaningful for the prediction of fluid intelligence scores while other targets might rest on different aspects of the rs-FC.
+Previous studies have demonstrated that the frontal-parietal network is a driving factor for individual specificity as well as fluid intelligence (Amico and Goñi 2018; Finn et al. 2015).
+Our results suggest that this alignment between individual specificity and predictability is only meaningful for the prediction of fluid intelligence scores, while other targets might rest on different aspects of the rs-FC.
 In this target, the lowest parcellation granularity (100 regions) performed worst across the denoising levels and aggregation strategies.
 The slight improvements with finer granularities suggest that the relevant signal might not be adequately captured at coarse granularities.
-Interestingly, increasing to finer parcellation did not lead to improved performance at 400 and 1,000 regions.
-Here, it is possible that in large feature spaces, like the 1,000-region parcellation, the signal might become diluted, i.e., many features might not be associated with the target, and consideration of the curse-of-dimensionality (Hastie et al., 2009) can harm predictive performance (Schulz et al., 2024).
+Interestingly, increasing to finer parcellation did not lead to improved performance at 400 and 1000 regions.
+Here, it is possible that in large feature spaces, like the 1000-region parcellation, the signal might become diluted; that is many features might not be associated with the target, and consideration of the curse-of-dimensionality (Hastie et al. 2009) can harm predictive performance (Schulz et al. 2024).